MorphometricsGroup/EasyDCP/paper/outline.md

 - Compare to Planteye traits (height, heightmax?, and projected leaf area)

 ## Discussion
 - ground level.
-Substrate surface or bottom of container?
+Substrate surface or bottom of container?...
+- - ...
 Below ground leaves in the case of measuring on a raised platform like planteye?
-- tested on field with spaces between plants but difficulties with classification and segmentation make it difficult to use
+- tested on field with spaces between plants but difficulties ...
+- - ... with classification and segmentation make it difficult to use
 - - (too many misclassified weeds throw off the segmentation)

 ## Conclusion